Reasons to get a Dental Implant

 2. Shifting teeth

-This is when your neighboring natural teeth move to close the gap created by your missing tooth.
+This is when your neighboring natural teeth move to close the gap created by your missing teeth.
 This can make your teeth crooked, and also make it harder to clean in between your teeth.
 Shifting teeth can also cause bite problems, destabilize the roots of the adjacent teeth, and be painful.

 Missing teeth can lead to speech impairments.
 This impacts on social interactions and an individual’s self-confidence.